Anthony-eng21/Anthony-eng21/README.md

 ## About Me

 Hello World 🌐 I'm Tony Woodworth.
 A passionate **Full Stack developer** with a track record of building exceptional web and mobile applications.
-I bring over a year and a half of coding experience and specialize in JavaScript, TypeScript, PHP, and SQL.
+I specialize in JavaScript, TypeScript, PHP, and SQL.
 I have extensive expertise in the following technologies:

 - 🏔️ **Frontend Development**: I excel in creating captivating user interfaces and interactive experiences using cutting-edge technologies such as React, React Native, TypeScript, and JavaScript.
 I strive to deliver seamless and intuitive user interfaces that enhance the overall user experience.